johhiq/hass-pollenpulsen/readme.md

 The integration creates two types of entities:

 ### Forecast Sensor
-- Shows the current pollen forecast text
+- Shows the current state of the forecast ("active", "no_data", or "unavailable")
-- Includes attributes for forecast period, region, and pollen levels
+- Includes structured attributes with forecast text, period, region, and detailed pollen levels
-- For national forecasts (Sverige), includes distribution map URLs
+- Provides a comprehensive overview of all pollen types in the region

 ### Pollen Level Sensors
 - Individual sensors for each selected pollen type